 You can also find a breakdown of potential costs on things such as books, supplies and licensing, by clicking here.

 Pierce College / Southern Puget Sound Attendance Options

-...you may be interested in attending your monthly labs with a group of students at the Pierce College campuses (Fort Steilacoom in Lakewood, or Puyallup).
+Are you in the South Puget Sound area?
+If so, and you are accepted into the PTA program you may be interested in attending your monthly labs with a group of students at the Pierce College campuses (Fort Steilacoom in Lakewood, or Puyallup).
 WCC and Pierce College advisors and faculty work together to help you, starting with prerequisites and on through the entire PTA program.
 Students selected for the PTA program are Whatcom students ‘on paper,’ but attend the lab sessions at Pierce.
 Lab space is limited so some students may be asked to attend the monthly lab in Bellingham.